 The floral array can have 1 to 10 heads rising from the upper stem, each head on a long stalk held well above the leaves.
 Many plants will have just one flower head.
 Heads are hemispheric in shape,

-The flowers are composite, about 2 to 3 inches wide, consisting of an outer ring of 10 to 20 ray florets with yellow rays, which are 20 to 25mm long, gland dotted on the back side, and not fertile.
-There is an inner disc of 75+ bisexual fertile disc florets whose corollas are tubular with reddish lobes (usually, sometimes yellow).
+The flowers are composite, about 2 to 3 inches wide when open, consisting of an outer ring of 10 to 20 ray florets with yellow rays, which are 20 to 25 mm long, gland dotted on the back side, and not fertile.
+There is an inner disc of 75+ bisexual fertile tubular disc florets whose corollas have reddish lobes (usually, but sometimes yellow).
 The five stamens have dark anthers and there is a branched style - the branches yellow; stamens tightly surround the style and when the floret opens, both are exserted from the corolla and the lobes reflex.
 Disc florets open from the outside of the disc first.
 The flower head is hemispheric in shape with the outside composed of 25 to 35 phyllaries, in several overlapping series, ovate in shape, appressed, with pointed tips and margins that have very fine hair.
 The outer surface may be smooth to hairy.

 Seed: Mature flowers produce a dry deltate shaped cypsela, 5 to 6 mm long, with a pair of awl-shaped awns on the top, which quickly fall away, and from 1 to 4 smaller scales.
 Like most seeds of Helianthus these require at least 30 days of cold stratification for germination.

 Subspecies: There are two - see notes at page bottom.